llm-case-studies/whowhe2wha/Docs/CURRENT_STATE.md

     -   Create new events with detailed information (What, Who, Where, When, Description).
     -   Create new projects on-the-fly when adding an event.
     -   View all events neatly grouped by their parent project in the Stream view.
+    -   Data is persisted in the browser's `localStorage` between sessions.

 -   **AI-Powered Search:**
     -   A "Summon" bar allows for natural language queries (e.g., "dental work," "errands downtown").